Wash Clothes After 10 PM: Tips to Save Money on Laundry

 It's not easy in a recessionary economy to cover all your bases.
-Seems like every month or two something has gone up - electricity, water, gasoline, natural gas, and the list goes on.
+It seems like every month or two something has gone up—electricity, water, gasoline, natural gas, and the list goes on.
 Income does not rise to meet these increased demands for utilities.
-What can a person do - except become crafty like a fox!
+What can a person do—except become crafty like a fox!

 I don't say that I am, but I have learned some good habits worth sharing.
-Try these simple tips and see if your electric, water, and cost of laundry expense doesn't go down as well.
+Try these simple tips and see if your electric, water, and laundry expenses don't go down as well.

 The Cost of Kilowatt Hours

 Informed is well-armed.
 Now I knew what I had to do.
 Wash clothes whenever possible after 9 pm.
-Not such a tough thing to do....
+It's not such a tough thing to do . . .